-Dr. Jamie Pearson, a former ABA therapist and program consultant, is an Assistant Professor of Special Education in the Department of Teacher Education and Learning Sciences.
-Dr. Pearson earned her PhD in Special Education at the University of Illinois at Urbana-Champaign where she developed FACES, a parent advocacy program designed to support African American families of children with autism.
+Dr. Jamie Pearson, a former behavioral interventionist and program consultant, is an Associate Professor of Special Education in the Department of Teacher Education and Learning Sciences.
+Dr. Pearson earned her PhD in Special Education at the University of Illinois at Urbana-Champaign where she developed FACES, a parent advocacy program designed to support Black families raising autistic children and youth.

 Selected Scholarly Publications